tkeffer/weert-js/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-WeeRT consists of three, independent parts:
+WeeRT is a realtime extension for [WeeWX](http://weewx.com), open-source software for your weather station.
+It consists of three, independent parts:
 - The WeeRT uploader.
 This is a [WeeWX service](http://weewx.com/docs/customizing.htm#The_weeWX_service_architecture), which arranges for your data to be uploaded from WeeWX to the WeeRT server.
 - The WeeRT server, a real-time logging and display server, written in Javascript and running on